Markov trace on Funar algebra

-\demo{ Proof } Let $X_i\in F_\infty^+$ be the leading monomial of $Z_i$, $i=1,2$, i.~e. $\wt X_i=\wt Z_i$ and $\wt(Z_i-X_i)\le w-1$.
+\demo{ Proof } Let $X_i\in F_\infty^+$ be the leading monomial of $Z_i$, $i=1,2$, i.~e., $\wt X_i=\wt Z_i$ and $\wt(Z_i-X_i)\le w-1$.
 Then $X_1-X_2\in H$, hence there exists a sequence of words $X_1=W_1,\dots,W_m=X_2$ such that $W_{i+1}$ is obtained from $W_i$ either by a cyclic permutation or by exchanging two consecutive commuting letters.
-By definition of $\Cal R_M$ and $\Cal R_N$ we have $X_i=U_iX'_i$ and $Z_i=(U_i-V_i)X'_i$, $i=1,2$, where $U_i\to V_i$ is an elementary $K$-reduction of types $(i)$--$(vi)$ if $Z_i\in\Cal R_N$ and $U_i=x_n^{\pm1}$, $V_i=u_\pm$ if $Z_i\in\Cal R_M$.
+By definition of $\Cal R_M$ and $\Cal R_N$ we have $X_i=U_iX'_i$ and $Z_i=(U_i-V_i)X'_i$, $i=1,2$, where $U_i\to V_i$ is an elementary $K$-reduction of types $(i)$--$(vi)$ if $Z_i\in\Cal R_N$ and $U_i=x_n^{\pm1}$, $V_i=u_\pm$, $X'_i\in F_n^+$ if $Z_i\in\Cal R_M$.

 Following [\refFunar] and [\refBF], we represent such sequences $W_1,\dots,W_m$ by diagrams.
 A {\it diagram} is a union of mutually transversal curves in the cylinder $S^1\times[0,1]$, each curve being labeled by a letter $x_i^{\pm1}$.
-In pictures we represent the cylinder by a rectangle whose vertical sides are supposed to be identified, so, the fibers of the projection $\pr_2:S^1\times[0,1]\to[0,1]$ we call {\it horizontal circles}.
+In pictures we represent the cylinder by a rectangle whose vertical sides are supposed to be identified, so, the fibers of the projection $\pr_2:S^1\times[0,1]\to[0,1]$ will be called {\it horizontal circles}.
 Each curve is {\it monotone}, i.~e., its projection onto $[0,1]$ is bijective.
 We say that a diagram is {\it admissible} if two curves labeled by $x_i^{\pm1}$ and $x_j^{\pm1}$ may cross only if $|i-j|\ge2$.
 The words $W_i$ (up to cyclic permutation) are read on horizontal circles.

-We say that curves $\Gamma_1,\dots,\Gamma_m$ form a {\it bunch of parallel curves} or just a {\it bunch} if the curves are pairwise disjoint and all the crossings lying on $\bigcup\Gamma_i$ can be covered by disks whose intersections with the diagram are as in Figure \figBunch.
+We say that curves $\Gamma_1,\dots,\Gamma_m$ form a {\it bunch of parallel curves} or just a {\it bunch} if they are pairwise disjoint and all the crossings lying on $\bigcup\Gamma_i$ can be covered by disks whose intersections with the diagram are as in Figure \figBunch\ up to symmetry.

 In our case, the first and the last word of the sequence are $X_1$ and $X_2$.
 So, on the boundary of the cylinder we indicate (by a bold line) segments corresponding to $U_1$ and $U_2$.
 As in [\refFunar] and [\refBF], a diagram is called {\it interactive} if it contains a curve which joins the bold segments.
 We also say that a curve is {\it active} if it meets at least one bold segment.